jenny07007/resourceinhand/README.md

 #### [Formik](https://jaredpalmer.com/formik) -- Obversely, to create forms
 #### [Radium](https://formidable.com/open-source/radium/) -- Managing inline styles on React elements without CSS
 #### [Why did you render](https://github.com/welldone-software/why-did-you-render) Notifying about React re-render
-#### [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) -- A solution to solve when the simple proxy setting does not work (or not fit your purpose) in development.
+#### [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) -- A solution to solve the problem when the simple proxy setting does not work (or not fit your purpose) in development.
 #
 ## 🏈 Redux
 #### [redux](https://www.npmjs.com/package/redux) -- React library for managing states